 A student must present a valid driver's license and proof of insurance to be eligible for a parking permit.

-Students must request a parking permit to park in a school parking lot.
+Students must request a parking permit from the office to park in a school parking lot.
 So long as space is available, parking permits may be issued throughout the year.

 Students will not be permitted to: